prefix-dev/pixi/docs/cli.md

 ##### Options
 - `--shell <SHELL> (-s)`: The shell for which the activation script should be printed.
 Defaults to the current shell.
     Currently supported variants: [`bash`,  `zsh`,  `xonsh`,  `cmd`,  `powershell`,  `fish`,  `nushell`]
 - `--manifest-path`: the path to `pixi.toml`, by default it searches for one in the parent directories.
+It can also be controlled by the `PIXI_PROJECT_MANIFEST` environment variable which allows the default to be overridden by `pixi shell`.
 - `--frozen`: install the environment as defined in the lockfile.
 Without checking the status of the lockfile.
 It can also be controlled by the `PIXI_FROZEN` environment variable (example: `PIXI_FROZEN=true`).
 - `--locked`: only install if the `pixi.lock` is up-to-date with the `pixi.toml`[^1].
 It can also be controlled by the `PIXI_LOCKED` environment variable (example: `PIXI_LOCKED=true`).
 Conflicts with `--frozen`.
 - `--environment <ENVIRONMENT> (-e)`: The environment to activate, if none are provided the default environment will be used or a selector will be given to select the right environment.